 The fall is the perfect time to enjoy this delicious Kale Apple Walnut Salad because both kale and apples are in season!
 This salad is a combination of many delicious flavors.
-It’s crunchy, tangy, and sweet from the cranberries, apples, honey, creaminess from the goat cheese, and tartness from the Granny Smith apples and lemon juice.
+It’s crunchy, tangy, and sweet from the cranberries, apples, and honey, creaminess from the goat cheese, and tartness from the Granny Smith apples and lemon juice.

-And not only does this salad have a great taste, but the nutrition content is outstanding!
+And not only does this salad have a great taste, but the nutritional content is outstanding!
 It is vegetarian and gluten-free and has loads of fiber, vitamin A, and more.
 Check out the nutritional benefits of this salad below.

 Ingredients for Kale Apple Walnut Salad

 - Baby Kale – Baby kale is more similar in texture to arugula or baby spinach.
 But you can use kale instead of baby kale if you prefer.

 - Apples – Adding apples to a salad is a great way to add sweetness and crunch!
 Delicious!